mwak0006/assessment2/README.md

 ## Data

-The data folder contains both the original and cleaned datasets.
+The data folder contains both the original dataset from the World Bank and cleaned version.
 The cleaning process is documented in the clean_data_script.R file.

 ## Results
-The final results of the analysis are presented in the assessment2.html file.
+The final results of the analysis, including visualizations and interpretations are presented in the `assessment2.html` file.

 ## Licence
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.For more details, see LICENSE.md file in this repository.